Rosenheim: Parks

 The Kunstwiese shows three-dimensional contemporary art works by artists from Rosenheim all year round.

 The Riedergarten was created in 1729 as a private herb garden by Rosenheim pharmacist Johann Rieder.
 It was sold to the town in 1925 by physician Herman Rieder for use as a summer garden.
 In 2002 the garden was redesigned by the opening up of a previously culverted stream, adding a modern character.

 Since 1987 the Salingarten, in front of the Culture and Congress Centre Ku'Ko, has been used as a sculpture garden.
 Large sculptures by important sculptors from Rosenheim and environment can be seen here.

 Transport

 There are regular regional train connections to Munich and Salzburg.
 Rosenheim is also connected to the EuroCity network.
+The nearest airports are Munich Airport and Salzburg Airport.